RahulA24/Spotify-listening-Analysis/README.md

 ## Project Summary

-This project analyzes personal Spotify streaming history to uncover trends in listening habits—such as peak activity times, favorite artists/songs, and skip behavior.
+This project analyzes personal Spotify streaming history to uncover trends in listening habits such as peak activity times, favorite artists/songs, and skip behavior.
 It includes a predictive modeling component using Random Forest to forecast song skips and K-means clustering to categorize listeners into distinct behavioral groups.
 Interactive visualizations and actionable insights help better understand music consumption patterns.

 ## Tools & Technologies Used